AhmedSaa3d/Hiring-Requisition-Process-IBM-Course-Exercise/README.md

      - 6.3: Change the coach layout for a mobile format
      - 6.4: Configure controls to respond to different screen sizes
      - 6.5: Debug the coach by using a responsive sensor
+     - 7.1: Log on to the Process Portal and create an instance of a process
+     - 7.2: Demonstrate that the process follows the various paths modeled
+     - 7.3: Use Process Portal to view the state of activities in a process
+     - 7.4: Create a toolkit
+     - 7.5: Create a snapshot in the Workflow Center
+     - 7.6: Export the process application

 ## Tools
     - VMware WorkStation 17 Player